AleHenestroza/stori_challenge/README.md

 Alternatively, you can use a real SMTP server (like Gmail).
 In order to send real emails, you should also change `SMTP_HOST`, `SMTP_PORT` and `SMTP_SENDER` with your own.
 In the [.env_example](.env_example) file, there is an example of how you can use Gmail SMTP server and send real emails.

-Step-by-step instructions can be found using the following links:

--   [Mailtrap](smtp_setup/mailtrap.md)
--   [Gmail](smtp_setup/gmail.md)

 > [!NOTE]
 > If using Gmail as your SMTP server, please make sure you have read [this article](https://support.google.com/accounts/answer/185833).
 In it, it is explained how to generate an app password.
 Regular passwords (the one used for logins) won't work.

+### Setup the SMTP server <a name="setup-smtp"></a>

+Step-by-step instructions can be found using the following links:

+-   [Mailtrap](smtp_setup/mailtrap.md)
+-   [Gmail](smtp_setup/gmail.md)

 ## Run the application <a name="run-the-application"></a>